aislaghatub/drug_embeddings/README.md

 *Output: 'abs_fiveto1k_minus1year.model', plot of cosine similarity between an approved drug and all other drugs*

-**pca_embeds.py:** reads in word2vec model, extracts embeddings for every word and reduces the embeddings from 100 dimensions to 2 dimensions using PCA.
+**pca_embeds.py:** reads in word2vec model, extracts embeddings for every word and reduces the embeddings to 2 dimensions using PCA.
 All drugs (approved and developing) are plotted in 2d space.

 *Inputs: 'abs_fiveto1k_minus1year.data', 'drugs.csv'*